Why Open Space Offices Inhibit InnovationReading Time: 3 minutes

 What is today’s image of an ideal office?
 Open spaces are paramount no doubt.
 They look like the epitome of efficient communication, collaboration, and innovation.
 But high-performance employees (HPEs), the backbone of businesses, vote contra.
 Why, and how do we work it out?

 Open spaces are premised on the idea that intensive intra-discipline communication, collaboration, and constant alertness are good for work.
-And it really might be if we are talking idea execution, an intrinsically collaborative activity in a context of a company.
+And it really might be if we are talking idea execution, an intrinsically collaborative activity in a context of a company, and complete security of the office network with a VPN for Routers.
 But it doesn’t seem to be the case for idea generation.
 And that’s what HPEs are usually busy with — they create products, strategies, and generally drive businesses.

 From an employee point of view, seamless communication encouraged by open spaces means that he or she needs to always be in a wait state ready to be switched from their tasks to address someone else’s questions at any moment.
 Innovative ideas aren’t usually born in such a chaotic environment, for their creation takes hours of uninterrupted focus, and thus solitude, calm, and predictability.High-performance employees require 25 minutes to refocus after each interruption.
 58% of them need privacy for effective work; 62% of them find an office environment “too distracting.”
 Click To Tweet

 HPEs’ drive in their work is, beside boosting figures, mastering their craft to excellence.
 Random interruptions are huge demotivators for those types of workers.
 In search of an environment where they can be productive, some HPEs work after hours and some work from home or while travelling.
 And if they can’t find such an environment, they might decide to change employers.